chandrangreat/cartoon-api-golang/README.md

 - Create a Simple Web server:- Cartoons API
 - Do all CRUD operations, without DB only using In-Memory storage
-- Dockerrize to run anywhere
+- Dockerize to run anywhere

 ## How to run the Cartoons API server Using Docker